 Things to do in Surrey

-With its rolling Surrey Hills of natural beauty and easy access to London's sights and sounds there is no shortage of things to do in this County.
+With its rolling hills of natural beauty and easy access to London's sights and sounds there is no shortage of things to do in this County.

-Located just 40 minutes from the Capital, Surrey benefits from London’s Tourist attractions and vibrant shopping, dinning and nightlife offerings with the added bonus of escaping the hustle and bustle in Surrey’s countryside boasting outstanding natural beauty.
+Located just 40 minutes from the Capital, Surrey benefits from London’s tourist attractions and vibrant shopping, dining and nightlife offerings with the added bonus of escaping the hustle and bustle in Surrey’s countryside boasting outstanding natural beauty.

 Whether you are looking for things to do in Surrey today or at the weekend, things to do in Surrey at night or with children this comprehensive guide covers some of Surreys best sights.

 Click the buttons below to jump to the section you're interested in:

 The perfect place to pick up a unique gift or for a bit of retail therapy, Two Ducks is a boutique gift shop in the heart of St. John’s Village Woking, with a beautiful collection of unique gifts, homeware and fashion accessories from some of Britain’s best designers and gift makers.